 11 Ridiculously Overdue Library Books (That Were Finally Returned)

-Last week, Massachusetts's Attleboro Public Library received a big surprise when one of its regular patrons returned a copy of T.S.
-Arthur's The Young Lady at Home ... more than 78 years after it had been checked out.
+In February, Maryland's Silver Spring Library received a big surprise in the mail when a former patron mailed back an illustrated copy of The Postman ... more than 70 years after it had been checked out.

 Though it's rare, the decades-overdue book's return is not unprecedented.
 Here are 11 more tardy returns.

 1. The Versatile Grain and the Elegant Bean: A Celebration of the World’s Most Healthful Foods by Sheryl and Mel London